 Just like a primary care physician, FNPs provide lifelong, comprehensive care through disease management, health education, and preventative health services.
 They are qualified to perform the following tasks:

-- Manage chronic conditions, such as hypertension and diabetes
+- Manage chronic conditions, like hypertension and diabetes

-- Oversee the health and wellness of women, including providing preconception and prenatal care
+- Oversee the health and wellness of pregnant women, including providing preconception and prenatal care

 - Provide health and wellness care to infants and children

 - Provide episodic care for acute illnesses in all age groups

 FNPs often work with other specialists to co-manage their patients’ conditions and provide case management for long-term illnesses and injuries.
 Typical duties include diagnosing conditions, ordering and interpreting diagnostic tests, conducting examinations, providing counseling, and sometimes prescribing medications.
 FNPs can earn a variety of additional specialty certifications in areas like cardiology, women’s health, and neurology.

 Because of their broad knowledge base and patient population experience, FNPs are found in diverse settings, including independent private practices with other NPs, physician’s offices, major hospitals, schools, state and local health departments, community clinics, and other ambulatory care facilities.